 The Communication and Coordination Subcommittee met bi-weekly under the leadership of Michael J. Wilson.
-The subcommittee's assigned areas of focus were:
+The subcommitte's assigned areas of focus were:

-- Coordinating state and local level food insecurity services to support residents of the state - Tracking and analyzing data to create a comprehensive map of food insecurity across the state and identify gaps in service - Reducing food waste, increasing recycling, and encouraging other relevant environmental impacts - Providing coordination and facilitation of knowledge exchange at the state level - Supporting identification and application of grants to operating funds to support existing and new food council organizations as needed discussing opportunities for improved mapping, including which data and layers were key to successful policy formation and emergency response decision making.
+- Coordinating state and local level food insecurity services to support residents of the state - Tracking and analyzing data to create a comprehensive map of food insecurity across the state and identify gaps in service - Reducing food waste, increasing recycling, and encouraging other relevant environmental impacts - Providing coordination and facilitation of knowledge exchange at the state level - Supporting identification and application of grants to operating funds to support existing and new food council organizations as needed

+The subcommittee worked through a number of ideas and recommendations related to the assigned focus areas.
+In particular, the subcommittee spent time discussing opportunities for improved mapping, including which data and layers were key to successful policy formation and emergency response decision making.
 The subcommittee also discussed at length the USDA Farm to Families program, both successes and failures, and what elements were important to adopt for a Maryland program.
 Lastly, the subcommittee discussed the communications challenges with both local and state government, particularly during COVID-19 response, and solutions for how to better streamline information pathways between community organizations and government entities.